Qui-Gon held up his hand, stopping his padawan mid-stride.

 But the archaeologist only smiled.
 "When you know that, you'll know everything."

-Julian sighed.
-His eyes tracked the beacon light as it glided up the near wall to the ceiling, which—filled with drawings of star systems—acted as a primitive planetarium.
+Julian tracked the beacon to the ceiling; filled with drawings of star systems, it was a primitive planetarium.

 "What's all of this?" the doctor asked.

 "The Mercy Seat was constructed on a planet said to be a 'nexus' of the Force—a point of convergence," Palmer said.
-"It was a planet deep in the Unknown Regions, and almost impossible to get to.
-But a small group of Mercians managed to create a narrow hyperspace route through all the asteroids and debris."
+"It was a planet deep in the unknown regions, and almost impossible to get to.
+But a small group of Mercians createdd a narrow hyperspace route through all the asteroids and debris."

 "What happened to it?"
 Quinn asked.